TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 ## Detailed Instructions

+### Prelimenaries

+#### Git Repository

+You continue with your work from the previous assignment.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment3` branch from your previous work.

+We have made some changes in the template for this assignment, you need to merge the changes from `upstream/assignment3`.
+See [Pulling in changes from upstream](/documentation/git.html#pulling-in-changes-from-upstream) on how to do this.
+Merging these changes provides you with an improved pretty-printing strategy in `MiniJava/trans/pp.str` which parenthesises expressions according to your priorities.

 ### Anatomy of a Spoofax Project

 Until now, you mainly worked on files in the `syntax` folder of your project.